2024–25 Australian region cyclone season: Off-season

 On 9 May 2025, Tropical Low 33U formed near Papua New Guinea.
 During 11 May, this system was upgraded to a tropical storm by the JTWC and designated 32P.
 33U dissipated the next day.
 On 14 May, Tropical Low 34U formed near the Solomon Islands.
-It meandered around the southern Solomon Sea but dissipated the next day.
+It meandered around the southern Solomon Sea but dissipated the next day, ending the season.

 Systems

 Tropical Cyclone Robyn

 On 14 November, the Bureau of Meteorology (BoM) noted that a tropical low could form west of Sumatra, Indonesia.
 Several days later, they noted that the tropical low was developing.
 Further consolidation due to a westerly wind burst, which also spawned a twin cyclone, prompted the Joint Typhoon Warning Center (JTWC) to first track it on 23 November.
 Despite deep convection being displaced due to moderate to high wind shear, the system's circulation became increasingly defined, prompting the JTWC to issue a tropical cyclone formation alert (TCFA) on the disturbance.
 The JTWC then upgraded the system into a tropical storm, designating it as 03S.
 By 28 November, the BoM reported that it intensified into a tropical cyclone, being named Robyn, before reaching peak intensity late in the same day, with winds of 55 kn.
 However, strong wind shear and dry air made the system to rapidly weaken, becoming a gale-force tropical low by 29 November.